POTS and Dysautonomia: Understanding and Managing Your Symptoms

 This is sometimes described as “venous pooling”.
 The upright circulatory system essentially leaks volume downward, triggering the compensatory tachycardia that defines POTS [2, 9].

-There’s also emerging evidence around small fibre neuropathy (damage to the small autonomic nerve fibres in the skin and tissues), which is more common in hEDS than previously recognised, and may directly impair the blood vessel constriction that’s supposed to prevent pooling [1, 13].
+There is also emerging evidence around small fibre neuropathy (damage to the small autonomic nerve fibres in the skin and tissues), which is more common in hEDS than previously recognised, and may directly impair the blood vessel constriction that is supposed to prevent pooling [1, 13].

-It’s also worth noting that POTS is increasingly recognised after viral illness.
+It is also worth noting that POTS is increasingly recognised after viral illness.
 One study found that 79% of long COVID participants met formal POTS criteria, suggesting post-viral illness can unmask autonomic vulnerability in those already predisposed [14].
-If you’re still piecing together whether your symptoms point towards hypermobility, it’s worth reading about the full symptom picture of EDS and HSD and how the diagnosis process works.
+If you are still piecing together whether your symptoms point towards hypermobility, it is worth reading about the full symptom picture of EDS and HSD and how the diagnosis process works.

 How POTS Is Diagnosed

-POTS is diagnosed primarily through a sustained orthostatic challenge.
-That means measuring what happens to your heart rate when you go from lying down to standing.
-There are three main methods.
+POTS is diagnosed primarily through a sustained orthostatic challenge, measuring what happens to your heart rate when you go from lying down to standing.
+There are three main methods, each with a slightly different application.

 The Active Stand Test